Miscellaneous "Radio" Tips and Service Notes

 Bearcat (Electra / Uniden)

-The Bearcat DX1000 Communications Receiver (Made in Japan).
+The "Made in Japan" Bearcat DX1000 Communications Receiver (not tested).
 After the sale of

 street price.
 Some samples will have a black sticker on the rear panel